m0tja5k/MorskojBojTMP/README.md

 # MorskojBojTMP
-Battle-ship game by IS specialist, Moscow Polytechnical University
+Battle-ship game by IS specialist's, Moscow Polytechnical University